-Local residents of Prairie du Chien have participated in the Bridgeport Christmas Bird Count since 1988.
-This Christmas Bird Count was started by Sam Robbins in 1987.
+Residents of Prairie du Chien have participated in the Bridgeport Christmas Bird Count since 1988.
+This Christmas Bird Count was startred by Sam Robbins in 1987.
 Local birders have also participated in the Yellow River (Iowa) Christmas Bird Count since 1993.
 Most of Prairie du Chien is covered by these two counts.
 Volunteers have also participated in the Great Backyard Bird Count since its inception.
-In 2015 volunteers in the Prairie du Chien area participated in the first year of the five year Wisconsin Breeding Bird Atlas II.

 D. Describe your community-sponsored annual bird festival.
 This must be a multi-day event or a truly exceptional one-day event.

 Prairie du Chien's annual Bald Eagle Appreciation Day takes place the last Saturday of February.
 This day-long event is a celebration of the presence of Bald Eagles in the Prairie du Chien area.
-The City of Prairie du Chien, the Prairie du Chien Chamber of Commerce, Effigy Mounds National Monument, and the volunteers of this event received the Governor's “Putting Wisconsin on the Map Award” in recognition of Bald Eagle Appreciation Days for its contribution to Wisconsin's status as one of nation's premier destinations for winter Bald Eagle watching.
+The City of Prairie du Chien, the Prairie du Chien Chamber of Commerce, and the volunteers of this event received the Governor's “Putting Wisconsin on the Map Award” in recognition of Bald Eagle Appreciation Days.
+The Prairie du Chien area continues to promote its status as one of nation's premier destinations for winter Bald Eagle watching.